 This course is intended to provide both a theoretical and practical knowledge of chemistry while developing basic laboratory skills necessary to complete a college-level chemistry course.
 The student will be able to comprehend and utilize terminology associated with chemistry, maintain a safe laboratory environment, understand the basic concepts concerning the structure of elements and compounds along with the properties and relationships of each and relate the importance of chemistry to his/her everyday life.
 Topics covered in this course will include but are not limited to organization of matter, the language of chemistry, phases of matter, solutions and their behavior, chemical reactions, and organic and nuclear chemistry.

-Honors Physics/AP Physics 1
+Physics Honors /AP Physics 1

-This full-year course is the equivalent to a first-semester college course in algebra-based physics.
+This full-year course is equivalent to a first-semester college course in algebra-based physics.
 The course covers Newtonian mechanics (including rotational dynamics and angular momentum); work, energy, and power; mechanical waves and sound.
 It will also introduce electric circuits.
 The course includes hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to apply the science practices.
 Topics covered in this course will lay the foundations needed to continue into the AP Physics C curriculum.

+The course is divided into units that span all levels of biological organization, from atoms and molecules, through cells and organs and into interactions among and between organisms.
 At the end of the course, students will have an awareness of the integration of other sciences in the study of biology, understand how the species to which we belong is similar to, yet different from, other species, and be knowledgeable and responsible citizens in understanding biological issues that could potentially impact their lives.

 AP Environmental Science